 My interest in economics is not just restricted to the book prescribed by our school but in applying small and complicated concepts of economics in daily life situations.
 For eg, diminishing marginal utility can be simply applied to the successive consumption of glasses of water.
 Apart from this my interest in economics also arises from the backwardness of the lower sections of my country.
 The poor economic conditions of rural and lower income people is one the major reasons why I want to pursue this subject , to use the tool of economics and help the poverty sticken in India.

-My interest can be traced from the time when I started teaching my household workers daughter at home.
-Her parents were unable to provide her education due to low income and so I decided to help her.
-That’s when I realized that I really wanted to do something about people who are drowning in such low incomes in our country.
+My interest can be traced from the time when I started teaching the daughter of lady who worked at our home.
+She was unable to provide for her daughter’s education, making me want to help the girl in any way I can.
+Witnessing an affect of lack of proper income right in front of my eyes, I started to think as to how can the condition of economically low income groups can be improved.
+I understood that in order to solve the economic imbalance, I first needed to understand the subject of economy thoroughly.
 Where India’s national income in increasing the actual growth of the people of the nation is falling down .
 Rich are becoming richer and poor are becoming poorer.
 So while learning economics in school I was able to relate all concepts to the real world and my interest build on.

-After doing economics for one year I decided to do something more for the poor section.
-I joined an NGO called ‘make a difference’ who were involved in providing money and counseling for careers in north east, assam ( a rural part of India).
-I volunteered to give motivational speeches through skype sessions to the children to pursue higher education and use their talents for a better life.
+The desire to help others made me join an NGO called ‘make a difference’.
+It provides financial assistance and counseling for youngsters regarding their higher education and careers in north east, Assam, a North-Eastern state in India which has many villages. ( a rural part of India).
+I volunteered to take up the responsibility to motivate students by interacting with them through Skype.
 Through this I wanted to motivate the children to pursue higher studies and improve the economic status of their families.
 I have always had a belief that if we are privileged then it is very important for us to give back to those who belong to ones community and that real achievement is earned when you help others while working towards your ambitions.

 Having done internships at mts India and j. sagar associates ,where understanding how a company works and how it increases its profits or output was a wonderful experience .
 This helped me apply certain microeconomics concepts that were taught in school.